tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 Which utilizes the SetRcvBufSize method to edit the RxBuffer object of the RECEIVER.
-As said before, check the Doxygen documentation for class TcpGeneralTest to be aware of the various possibility that it offers.
+As said before, check the Doxygen documentation for class TcpGeneralTest to be aware of the various possibilities that it offers.

 .. note::
    By design, we choose to mantain a close relationship between TcpSocketBase and TcpGeneralTest: they are connected by a friendship relation.
-Since friendship is not passed through inheritance, if you discover that you need to access or to modify a private (or protected) member of TcpSocketBase, you can do it by adding a method in the class TcpGeneralSocket.
+Since friendship is not passed through inheritance, if one discovers that one needs to access or to modify a private (or protected) member of TcpSocketBase, one can do so by adding a method in the class TcpGeneralSocket.
 An example of such method is SetRcvBufSize, which allows TcpGeneralSocket subclasses to forcefully set the RxBuffer size.